ibm-cloud-academy/content/setup/set_up_mac.md

 1. Type
 `curl http://www.google.com`
 2. Verify that the response is the HTML for the Google page.
-**NOTE**: If the response is �The document has moved�, then curl was successfully installed, but the url is not correct.
+**NOTE**: If the response is __The document has moved__, then curl was successfully installed, but the url is not correct.
 According to your geography, you need to change the extension.
 3. If you do not have curl installed, you can get it from the Mac App Store (http://macappstore.org/curl), or you can find various version binaries and source code at https://curl.haxx.se/download.html .

 ### Step 8: Install node.js